materialsproject/fireworks/docs/multi_job.rst

 Using multi job launching with a queue
 ======================================

-It is easy to configure your queue script so that each queued job runs multiple FireWorks in parallel.
+It is easy to configure your queue script so that each queued job runs multiple Fireworks in parallel.
 In your ``my_qadapter.yaml`` file, you should modify the ``rocket_launch`` key to be one of the *mlaunch* scripts described above (remember to add the number of jobs, e.g. ``mlaunch 4``, as well as config file paths).
 Then, when the queued job "wakes up" and starts running, it will execute multiple jobs using ``mlaunch`` instead of single job using the basic ``rlaunch``.

 A note on "packing" and heterogeneous jobs
 ==========================================

 The multi job launcher does not actually "pack" jobs the way a queue scheduler does.
-Rather, it just runs a fixed number of workflows in parallel.
-In particular,  the multi-job launcher is designed to simultaneously run workflows *with homogeneous computing requirements*.
-If your workflows are not homogeneous (e.g., some workflows require more processors than others), we suggest you set up your FireWorker for ``mlaunch`` so that it only pulls jobs with a fixed computing requirement.
+Rather, it just creates a fixed number of Workers that pull Fireworks in parallel.
+In particular,  the multi-job launcher is designed to simultaneously run Fireworks *with homogeneous processor requirements*.
+If your Fireworks are not homogeneous (e.g., some Fireworks require more processors than others), we suggest you set up your FireWorker for ``mlaunch`` so that it only pulls jobs with a fixed computing requirement.
 The FireWorker can be set using the ``-w`` or ``-c`` option of the ``mlaunch`` command, and the configuration for only pulling certain jobs is described in the :doc:`control tutorial <controlworker>`.